holmess2013/holmess2013.github.io/_posts/2025-06-15-cta-plastic-simulation.md

 Instead, a more effective approach is to first collapse each polymer chain in vacuum at high temperature, and then pack these compacted structures together to form the initial amorphous system.

-Now, you might be thinking, “It looks like all the Glc monomers are already in the 4C1 conformation,” which is true—and seems very convenient at first glance.
+Now, you might be thinking, “*It looks like all the Glc monomers are already in the <sup>4</sup>C<sub>1</sub> conformation*,” which is true—and seems very convenient at first glance.
 Unfortunately, it’s been our experience that bond angle force constants within pyranose rings in the GLYCAM06 force field are artificially weak, often resulting in small populations of unrealistic ring conformations even at ambient temperature.
 These artifacts are likely exacerbated at high temperature, where the polymers have greater thermal energy to overcome the barrier into nonphysical puckers.

 Fortunately, this will be addressed in our upcoming force field release—GLYCAM25, coming soon!